 Figure 4.
 Example characterization block found on the antibody lot page.

 All of the experiments using a particular antibody lot can be accessed at the bottom of the antibody lot page.
 The first five are listed directly on the page as in the figure.
-The View All button will bring up a search page of all related experiments similar to Figure 3.
+The View All link will bring up a search page of all related experiments.